Welcome to Converting to Hope: A Gentle Invitation to Taste and See

 Saturday, March 1, 2025

-What If You’re Curious About God, But Afraid to Walk Into a Church?
+Curious About God, But Afraid to Go to Church?
+Here's Where to Begin

 If you’ve ever found yourself wondering about God but immediately felt overwhelmed by the idea of actually stepping into a church, you’re not alone.
 For a lot of people, churches feel like exclusive clubs where everyone already knows the rules—and you’re the outsider who doesn’t belong.